 A turnstile circular polarized S-band antenna for microsats and smallsats.
-The antenna has a built in ground plan and can include an optional protective cover.
-This robust design is highly suited for applications where true circularity and low elevation angle performance is required.
+The antenna has a built-in ground plan and can include an optional protective cover.
+This robust design is highly suited for applications where true circularity and low elevation angle performance are required.

 The ISIS S-band patch antenna is a compact, low mass solution suitable for the 2200-2290 MHz Sband frequency range.
 This antenna is suitable for integration on any CubeSat platform and directly compatible with the ISIS S-band transmitter and transceiver products as well as ISIS standard CubeSat structures.